Why you should be wary of anyone who buys Instagram followers and likes – and how to spot them

 Why buying followers and likes doesn’t make (good) business sense

+Did you know that you can use a service like boostlikes to boost your audience?
 It might shock you to learn than as many as 48 million of Instagram users are fake.
 And companies sell follows, likes and comments from these fake accounts to anyone who’s happy to pay.

 But if you’re an ethical business, it doesn’t make sense to buy social media followers, likes and comments.
 After all, you know they’re not from real people.
 People with actual money who know and love what you do and will buy from you.

 Bought social media engagement is empty and pointless.
 It’s simply vanity metrics that will never translate into real sales.

 However, it can be much more sinister.
 There are people and businesses out there who use fake popularity (that anyone can buy) in attempt to dupe unsuspecting customers and clients and take money from them.

 Read on to learn how to spot when someone is buying Instagram followers, likes and comments, why you need to avoid these accounts (and re-evaluate the business or person’s ethics) and how to grow a genuine Instagram following.

 When someone has only 2,000 followers and consistency gets around 500 likes, something looks off.
 And sure enough, when you click on their likes, after a few genuine names you see hundreds account names like these: